-Home service plan contracts are typically one year in duration.
-Home service plan claims costs are expensed as incurred.
+The majority of our revenue is generated from annual home warranty contracts entered into with our customers.
+Home warranty contracts are typically one year in duration.
+Home warranty claims costs are expensed as incurred.
 We recognize revenue over the life of these contracts in proportion to the expected direct costs.
 Those costs bear a direct relationship to the fulfillment of our obligations under the contracts and are representative of the relative value provided to our customers.
 We regularly review our estimates of claims costs and adjust our estimates when appropriate.